icook/yota/docs/Validators.rst

 instance in the Form declaration supplies the string 'name'.
 This is indicating the _attr_name of the Node that you would like to supply to the Validator as input.
-Later when the validator is to be called the string is replaced by a refernce to a Node with the specified _attr_name.
+Later when the validator is to be called the string is replaced by a refernce to a :class:`Node` with the specified :attr:`Node._attr_name`.
 The method behind this maddness is that it allows for dynamically adding Nodes at and up until vaildation time, as well as dynamic injection of validation rules themselves.
-In addition your validation methods can now request as much data as you'd like, and subsequently can disperse errors to an arbitrary number of Nodes.
+In addition your validation methods can now request as much data as you'd like, and subsequently can disperse errors to an arbitrary number of :class:`Node`.

 Return Semantics
 ====================